 What is the best therapy for autism anxiety?

-Cognitive Behavioral Therapy (CBT), particularly Exposure and Response Prevention therapy (ERP), has demonstrated the greatest effectiveness in addressing anxiety in individuals with autism spectrum disorder.
+Cognitive Behavioral Therapy (CBT), particularly Exposure and Response Prevention therapy (ERP), has demonstrated the most effective treatment in addressing anxiety in individuals with autism spectrum disorder.
 Therefore, ERP is recommended for managing autism spectrum disorder-related anxiety.

 What are common symptoms of anxiety in autistic adults?